May 28, 2023

 Betting on a moonshot: There is always the possibility that someone like David Ogilvy resides right within your organization and is looking for an opportunity for their potential to be unlocked.

-Driving engagement and retention: Gone are the days when an employee’s primary objectives were safety, security, and a stable income.
+Driving employee engagement and retention: Gone are the days when an employee’s primary objectives were safety, security, and a stable income.
 We are in a digital and connected knowledge economy, where employees want to explore more and not be limited by boundaries or silos.
 And any organization, that gives them that playground is going to win the long game and the war for talent.

 1. David Ogilvy, Confessions of an Advertising Man, Chapter: Background